vv9k/pkger/docs/src/configuration.md

 images_dir: ""
 docker: "unix:///var/run/docker.sock"

-[ssh]
+ssh:
   # this will make the ssh auth socket available to the container so that it can use private keys from the host.
   forward_agent: true

   # This will allow tools that use SSH to connect to hosts that are not present in the `authorized_keys`
   disable_key_verification: true
 ```

 The required fields when running a build are `recipes_dir` and `output_dir`.
 First tells **pkger** where to look for